For freshmen, move into University of Minnesota dorms comes with excitement, anxiety

 “I think it’s only a matter of time until everyone’s online,” said U freshman Kati Shea.

 Shea said she has long waited for the day she would move to college and live on her own.
 On Tuesday in front of Pioneer Hall, she looked at her mom and admitted she is anxious about it.
-Her family lives in West Fargo, North Dakota.
+Her family lives in West Fargo, N.D.

 He already missed out on the milestone moment of high school graduation — his school held a car parade ceremony — and his parents said the move-in delay had him considering sitting out the fall semester.